bitrise-io/devcenter/_articles/en/reviews/github-checks.md

 1. Select your organization's app on your [Dashboard](https://app.bitrise.io/dashboard/builds).
 2. Select the **Settings** tab of your app.
 3. Click the **install our app to your GitHub repository** LINK in the **ENABLE GITHUB CHECKS** toggle's description.
 Don't toggle the switch just yet, since you first need to install Bitrise Checks.
-We will get to enabling it [later](/github-checks/#enabling-github-checks).
+We will get to enabling the toggle [later](/github-checks/#enabling-github-checks).

    ![](/img/disabled-toggle-githubchekcs.jpg)